GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 The [cbt](https://cloud.google.com/bigtable/docs/go/cbt-overview) tool can also be used to view the data with a traditional Bigtable/HBase interface.

-## Configuring the sample
+## Configuring Example

-The sample's connection to Bigtable is defined in `src/main/resources/hbase-site.xml`.
+The sample's connection to Bigtable is defined in [hbase-site.xml](src/main/resources/hbase-site.xml).

-Set the Google Cloud Project ID and Bigtable instance in the configuraiton file.
+Set the Google Cloud Project ID and Bigtable instance in `hbase-site.xml` configuration file.

 The other configuration variables should be left unchanged.
 Specifically, the configuration disables the Bigtable client from throwing exceptions on namespace operations that `shc` uses.